tiger4589/cqrs-lib/README.md

 The diagram above illustrates a basic CQRS approach within your API.
 When creating, updating, or deleting data, the command model is used; when retrieving data, the query model comes into play.

-In the following diagram, we further separate concerns by employing two databases—one for writes and one for reads—with eventual consistency maintained between them.
+In the following diagram, we further separate concerns by employing two databases — one for writes and one for reads — with eventual consistency maintained between them.

 ![CQRS-Two-DB](https://github.com/user-attachments/assets/f056ff24-55bd-4b4a-b018-6d2e65952a1a)

-This was a quick introduction and explanation for CQRS, maybe we could dive more in depth in a later blog post, but our goal for today is to write our own library, and again, a minimal one, that we could use in our API to help us implement CQRS.
+This was a quick introduction and explanation for CQRS, maybe we could dive more in depth in a later blog post, but our goal for today is to write our own library, and again, a minimal one, that we could use in our code to help us implement CQRS, or at least, part of it.
 Let's start then!

 ## Our Library!